 No. 4 --> Use store-bought rub, if you want.
 I find it to be more expensive, so I prefer to make my own rubs.

-No. 5 --> We all know bacon is the greatest food ever invented, but pork belly burnt ends is in my top 2 smoked pork belly recipes.
+No. 5 --> We all know bacon is the greatest food ever invented, but these Traeger pork belly burnt ends are in my top 2 smoked pork belly recipes.
 You'll wanna save at least some of that belly to make these!

-This recipe is a simple one, and you're likely to have all the ingredients in the pantry!
+This pork burnt ends recipe is a simple one, and you're likely to have all the ingredients in the pantry!

 - Skinless pork belly